ARIA Neuralinterfaces Image

 3

-Biological interfaces
+Biological Interfaces

 Pioneering the use of engineered cells as 'living' interfaces to repair damaged neural pathways and develop innovative approaches for long-term, circuit-level brain interfacing.